Aadit1004/Asteroids/README.md

 - #### Normal
   - A standard gameplay iteration, offering players three lives with an unrestricted time frame to achieve the highest scores.
 - #### Time Attack
   - A time-constrained mode designed to test player adaptability under temporal pressure.
-Players can select challenge durations: 1, 3, or 5 minutes, each with a standard three-life configuration.
+Players can select challenge durations: 1, 3, or 5 minutes, each accompanied by three lives.
 - #### Survival
   - An endurance-focused mode, challenging players to obtain the highest possible score while operating under the constraint of a single life.